jcurl/Documentation/Manuals/Programming/CallingConventions/Section_00_Foreword.md

 support myself in my own work.

-Since this document was first written, Linux distributions are now generally 64-bit and ARM processors have become more ubiquituous for mainstream use.
+Since this document was first written, Linux distributions are now generally 64-bit and ARM processors have become more ubiquitous for mainstream use.
 Work may be extended later to include more information.

 ## Copyright